pivotal/docs-tap/app-sso/service-operators/identity-providers.hbs.md

   # ...
 ```

 The passwords can be plain text or bcrypt-hashed.
-When bcrypt-hashing passwords they have to be prefixed with `{bcrypt}`.
-Learn how to bcrypt-hash string below.
+Bcrypt-hashing passwords must be prefixed with `{bcrypt}`.
+For more information about the bcrypt-hash string, see [Generating a bcrypt hash from a plain-text password](#bcrypt-hash).

 Verify the configuration by visiting the `AuthServer`'s issuer URI in your browser and logging in as `ernie/password` or `bert/password`.

-**Identity token claims**

-To be able to use custom claims defined within `.internalUnsafe.users[*].claims`, you must include the `profile` scope
-within your `ClientRegistration` resource.
+To use custom claims defined within `.internalUnsafe.users[*].claims`, you must include the `profile` scope within your `ClientRegistration` resource.

-### Generating a bcrypt hash from a plain-text password
+### <a id="bcrypt-hash"></a>Generating a bcrypt hash from a plain-text password

 There are multiple options for generating bcrypt hashes: